 The response JSON body has a similar nested presentation structure.
 You can also expand the branches in the documentation.
 The fields marked as required are always present and will never be

 null.
 Other fields may be absent or may be

 Be sure to read the section on “Versioning” in the documentation as the addition of new JSON fields is considered a non-breaking change.

 Get your production credentials

-Once you have a working integration you can request production API tokens.
+Once you have a working integration and a valid agreement with Scrive (the agreement includes the terms set by eID providers) you can request production API tokens.
 Depending on the eID providers you want to use, we may need to apply for customised credentials on your behalf.